 ABOUT THE AUTHOR

-Lindsay McClelland manages social media and influencer marketing for FitGrid.
-As a self-proclaimed "people person" who loves group fitness classes for the social aspect, she was immediately drawn to FitGrid for its innovation in keeping fitness communities together during a crisis.
+Lindsay McClelland is a digital marketing professional and content creator with a passion for fitness.
+As a self-proclaimed "people person" who loves group fitness classes for the social aspect, she was drawn to FitGrid for its innovation in keeping fitness communities together during a crisis.
 Her passion for fitness and wellness brands stems from her personal interests as a yoga teacher, competitive marathon runner, and former collegiate swimmer.

 FitGrid is a community management system designed for boutique fitness studios to engage clients on a personal level